Jimmy Mann Evans Memorial Bridge: Description

-The Jimmy Mann Evans Memorial Bridge carries four lanes of I-40 on a single span across the Kentucky Lake impoundment of the Tennessee River.
+The Jimmy Mann Evans Memorial Bridge carries four lanes of I-40 on a single structure across the Kentucky Lake impoundment of the Tennessee River.
 This is the historical boundary between Middle and West Tennessee, as defined in the Tennessee State Constitution.
 West of the bridge is a causeway above a floodplain created by Kentucky Dam.
+The bridge is 2671.1 ft long, with a main span that is 450.2 ft long.